Long ago and far away,

 I started to keep my stories, instead of letting them disappear.
 Many people asked me if I was planning to publish them.
 At the time, I had no such plan, but a couple were published in magazines, and one made it to an anthology, ambitiously subtitled “The 100 Greatest Short Stories Ever Written”, 2 years after the editor, David Miller first read it on Twitter.
 The same story also became a mini-opera, with music by Lucie Treacher (you can see the process of translating a short story to a libretto here, and there’s a link at the end to the final performance).
 I used several of my stories as a basis for a live music and storytelling show with the band in which I had played since I was in my teens – stories are naturally volatile, crossing naturally from one medium to another, and they translate well both to music and to illustration.
 After three or four years of #Storytime, I realized that I had already written over a hundred of these stories, some dark, some funny, some moving; some sad; all set in the same fictional multiverse as Runemarks and The Gospel of Loki, as well as that of Orfeia, The Blue Salt Road and A Pocketful of Crows.
-Some are only loosely interconnected, others are part of an overarching storyline that evolved naturally over the years to make a jigsaw puzzle, made up of a hundred stories, in which every story stands alone, whilst painting a larger picture.
+Some are only loosely interconnected, others are part of an overarching storyline that evolved naturally over the years to make, not a collection of tales, but a novel in the shape of a jigsaw puzzle made up a hundred chapters, each one a story in its own right, in which every story is a piece of the larger picture.

 The main character is the Lacewing King, ruler of the Silken Folk, a shapeshifting, secretive people, casting no shadow and known to humans only through the darkest of stories.
 It begins with the birth of the Lacewing King and his delivery by a human midwife, and follows his adventures, his pursuit by both the vengeful Spider Queen and the deadly Harlequin, and his gradual transformation from cruel trickster, tyrant and thief, until his final redemption.
 On this journey across the Worlds – through the Worlds of the Folk, of the Sand Riders, the Undersea and even the Kingdom of Death itself – he encounters a multitude of characters – a clockwork woman, a watchmaker’s boy, a huntress with a mechanical tiger, a boat-builder, an engine driver, an undersea Queen in love with the Moon.
 Some of the stories stand alone; some form larger pieces of the Lacewing King’s journey.
 But each of the pieces provides a clue, – or a message, a theme, or a warning – that adds to the greater picture.